priyesh2/Wordpress_and_Drupal/README.md

       tags:
         - wordpress

-  ## LOADING wp-config.php as a template from local machine to remote source
+  ## LOADING wp-config.php as a template from ansible master server to remote source

     - name: "Creating wp-config.php from template"
       template: